BAFTA-winning director David Kerr’s first movie became 2018's highest-grossing comedy at the international box office.

 "A beguiling Christmas treat" - The Daily Telegraph

 "A Christmas classic is born." - The Financial Times

 David honed his comedy chops in TV, winning Best Comedy BAFTA for directing That Mitchell and Webb Look (BBC).

 He has worked with some of Britain’s top talent including Steve Coogan, Olivia Colman, Matt Lucas and Gemma Arterton.

-David was born - and grew up - in Belfast.
+David grew up in Belfast.

-David has a current 0-1 US visa.
+Based in London, David holds British and Irish passports and a current 0-1 US visa.